 After serving as Second Lady from 1981 to 1989, Barbara Pierce Bush served as First Lady of the United States when her husband George H. W. Bush won the Presidency.
 She is also the mother of the 43rd President, George W. Bush, and of Florida’s 43rd Governor, Jeb Bush.

 Rarely has a First Lady been greeted by the American people and the press with the approbation and warmth accorded to Barbara Pierce Bush.
 Perhaps this is prompted by the image she calls “everybody’s grandmother.”
-People are comfortable with her white hair, her warm, relaxed manner, and her keen wit.
-With characteristic directness, she says people like her because they know “I’m fair and I like children and I adore my husband.”
+People were comfortable with her white hair, her warm, relaxed manner, and her keen wit.
+With characteristic directness, she said people liked her because they knew “I’m fair and I like children and I adore my husband.”

 Barbara was born in 1925 to Pauline and Marvin Pierce, who later became president of McCall Corporation.
 In the suburban town of Rye, New York, she had a happy childhood.
 She went to boarding school at Ashley Hall in South Carolina, and it was at a dance during Christmas vacation when she was only 16 that she met George Bush, a senior at Phillips Academy in Andover, Massachusetts.
 They became engaged a year and a half later, just before he went off to war as a Navy torpedo bomber pilot.
 By the time George returned on leave, Barbara had dropped out of Smith College.
 Two weeks later, on January 6, 1945, they were married.